Thursday, September 25, 2025

 It is one of four examples I’m going to show you in my coming video on YouTube, where I also will explain how to make a big Tulle skirt.

-I especially loved the colour combination of this big striped upholstery fabric.
+I especially loved the color combination of this big striped upholstery fabric.
 And that’s what inspired me to make this very simple, but bold ball gown.

 Design & execution, John F. Clément

 It is fully lined with cotton in the top and acetate for the skirt.
-And it’s made for a tall size 10, if anyone is interested.
+And it’s made for a tall size 10, if anyone should be interested.

 If you got inspired and want to learn how to make something like this, follow along and subscribe to my channel and please spread the word if you know someone else who could benefit.